-There are a lot of situations when actors are sitting around and waiting.
-Occasionally, especially at auditions, actors find ways to let other actors know about all the work they’ve done without just whipping out their resumes and reciting it.
+There are a lot of situations when actors are sitting around waiting.
+Occasionally, especially at auditions, actors find ways to let other actors know about all the work they’ve done short of just whipping out their resumes and reciting it.
 They also find ways to drop how tight they are with the director.

 This takes ingenuity.
 It takes talent.
 But with a background in improvisation, it is pretty effortless to take any topic and find a thread to past projects you have done.